-Physical Education is offered for all charter school students in grades K-12th & special education.
+Physical Education is offered for all students.
 If a student's participation has any limitations, (physical or medical) it will be necessary to submit a written note from a medical doctor for excuses.
-All middle school and high school students are required to purchase P.E. uniform shirts and dress out daily for an acceptable grade.
+All middle school and high school students are required to purchase P.E. uniforms.
 Elementary students are required to purchase a P.E. uniform shirt but not the uniform shorts (NO EXCEPTIONS).
 (Pre-K students use their T-shirts for field trips.)